mwebb33/slab_application_examples/sld4-sdk-extensions/third-party-hardware-drivers.md

 * **<driver_name>_init** function

 ### Configuration
-Configuration interfaces are intended to configure the peripheral related configuration parameteres, such as pin assignements and the speed, and address values for the communication interface.
+Configuration interfaces are intended to configure the peripheral-related configuration parameters, such as pin assignments and the speed, and address values for the communication interface.

 Required configuration parameters are defined in the configuration structure of the drivers. (***<driver_name>_cfg_t** structure)